 Where to Stay in Pune

 Listed below are the top 4 places that you can consider staying at while visiting the city.
-These places are well connected, are not too shabby and have some of the best Pune Hotels located in there.
+These places are well connected, are not too shabby and have some of the best stay options near Pune.

 This is the prime neighbourhood of Pune, and sparkling with high-end restaurants, hotels, clubs, malls and spas.
 The world famous Osho Ashram is also located here, as well as the bungalows and apartments of the city’s rich as famous residents.
 Koregaon Park also buzzes with nightlife, so it is perfect if you want to paint the town red!
 There are several 5-Star and 4-Star hotels here.
 What is surprising are their inexpensive rates considering their stellar services, they offer saunas and indoor pools, concierge service and free parking.